Campus-Wide Data Reporting and Analysis – Paul Smith’s College

 To achieve their data reporting goals, Paul Smith’s needed to extract information from various departments including Admissions, the Financial Aid Office, the Academic Success Center and the Registrar’s Office; combining this data meant working with several sets of data definitions and software packages.
 The individual flaws in each dataset also meant that data integrity was compromised: sometimes a given question would be answered differently by each department asked – something that Paul Smith’s hoped to change.

-Rapid Insight’s business intelligence tool, Veera Construct, was used to merge these files easily and help fill in any gaps within departments.
+Rapid Insight’s data preparation tool, Construct, was used to merge these files easily and help fill in any gaps within departments.
 The outputs of this merge included census files, GPA files, and financial aid files.
 Each file could be used individually to efficiently create reports, graphs, tables, and dashboards.
 One feature that Paul Smith’s took advantage of is the ability to auto-email these reports.
 Instead of compiling data and creating a weekly report to email to board members, Dr. Taylor was able to put the reports on autopilot and spend more time concentrating on solutions.
-Another benefit was the ability to combine these outputs to create one large dataset that could be used by Rapid Insight’s statistical tool, Veera Predict, to create a predictive model for identifying at-risk students.
+Another benefit was the ability to combine these outputs to create one large dataset that could be used by Rapid Insight’s predictive modeling tool, Predict, to create a predictive model for identifying at-risk students.

 We are now able to get answers to our questions quickly and easily